Mihai Gafița: Stalinism and post-Stalinism

 Completing editorial stints with Viața Romînească and Gazeta Literară, Gafița was co-opted as secretary of the USR; from 1955, he was also made lecturer at the Bucharest faculty of philology.
 He was at the time involved in promoting Camilar's new works of historical fiction, whom he praised for establishing the connection between Socialist-Realism, with its aesthetic preference for "large movements of the masses", and Romanian folklore.
 His colleagues at Viața Romînească were critical of his "transparently apologetic attitude", since he had glossed over Camilar's apparent lack of interest for any character studies.
+He also had to deal with the student movement of October 1956, which echoed the anti-communist revolt in Hungary; in November, one of his lectures was interrupted by the dissident student Paul Goma, who demanded justice for colleagues who had been placed under arrest.
+Gafița responded by calling Goma a "reactionary", and by reporting on him to his party supervisors—partly as a result of this, Goma himself was imprisoned on charges of "public agitation" against the regime.

-Gafița's other articles in Gazeta offered interpretations of Marxism-Leninism, and covered the supposed dissidence of other writers.
+Gafița's articles in Gazeta offered interpretations of Marxism-Leninism, and covered the supposed dissidence of other writers.
 In a July 1958 piece, he attacked critics Alexandru Piru and Ion Negoițescu for their "systematic and brazen attitude in rejecting the theses of Marxism-Leninism", accusing them of upholding the "bourgeois ideology".
 This period saw Gafița involved as a literary biographer, with contributions to all high-school literary manuals of the 1950s (and down to a 1961 textbook that he put out alongside Savin Bratu and Constantin Ciopraga); with Tiberiu Bănulescu, he also produced a bio-bibliographic brochure for the use of libraries in rural areas.
 He had father two boys, Gabriel (born on March 3, 1952) and Mihnea, and was living with them and his wife in Bucharest.
 Initially, they all shared one room in an apartment also inhabited by three or four other families.
 In early 1961, Gafița Sr was employed as manager by Editura de Stat pentru Literatură și Artă (ESPLA, the state-run publishing venue), which allowed him and his family to move into a spacious apartment.
 In this capacity, he refused to print a biography of Goethe by Felix Aderca, objecting to its size, and reporting his skepticism about Aderca's adherence to Marxism-Leninism.
 In his reply, Aderca offered to have his tomes submitted for an ideological review.